What is Climb?

 How secure is my data in Climb?

-We chose the Microsoft Azure cloud to host Climb because we are dedicated to safeguarding all our customer’s sensitive data and Azure meets the very highest security standards in the industry.
+We chose the Microsoft Azure cloud to host our Climb 2.0 software because we are dedicated to safeguarding all our customer’s sensitive data and Azure meets the very highest security standards in the industry.
 Azure provides multi-layered security across physical datacenters, infrastructure, and operations and invests over 1 billion dollars into security R&D each year.

 How often is Climb updated?